Waterfall Arts Glassworks

-Waterfall Arts is proud to announce the opening of a state-of-the-art glassblowing studio.
+Waterfall Arts is proud to announce the opening of a state-of-the-art glassblowing studio: Waterfall Arts Glassworks.
 Founded by glassblowers David Jacobson and Carmi Katsir, this studio will open up the wonderful world of hot glass to the general public.

 About the studio

-The Glassblowing Studio at Waterfall Arts will accommodate participants of all skill levels, from first-timers to experienced glassblowers.
+Waterfall Arts Glassworkswill accommodate participants of all skill levels, from first-timers to experienced glassblowers.
 The organization will host individual experiences, one-day and weekend workshops, and ongoing classes.
 Public demonstrations from visiting artists around the country will be featured in the diverse programming.

 We are proud to say that the studio will be powered by electricity and waste vegetable oil rather than fossil fuels.
 The biofuel will be gathered from local restaurants and businesses, establishing new partnerships within Belfast’s vibrant community.